tobinsmit/evanator/README.md

 - Get current conversion rates.
 For some reason it doesn't update the labels.
 It did in development mode.
 - Run.
 A dialog should pop up when finished.

-Opening it a second time should be faster btw.
+Opening it a second time should be faster by the way.

 ## To do:
 - Fix blur